agleymelo/Letmeask/README.md

 - Clone the repository
 - Install dependencies with `yarn`
-- Start fake api with `yarn server`
-- Start the server with `yarn dev`
+- Start the server with `yarn start`

 ## 📷 Prints